 Hardware-agnostic solution, supporting Kubernetes, NFV

 The BroadForward SEPP runs on any off-the-shelf hardware or in a virtualized environment.
-It is a 100% software based solution, supporting virtualization and cloud deployment (VMWare, KVM, OpenStack, Amazon etc.) as well as containerized application deployment (Kubernetes).
+It is a 100% software based solution, hardware-agnostic and support virtualization and cloud deployment (VMware, KVM, Amazon, Azure etc.) as well as containerized application deployment (Docker, Kubernetes, OpenShift).
 The BroadForward SEPP does not rely on specialist hardware or proprietary operating systems.
 The ability to deploy the BroadForward SEPP on a common (shared) platform supports operators and vendors in migrating away from proprietary based appliance systems to a standards based, hardware agnostic, software only, infrastructure.